chenxingqiang/jax-ml/doc/model_persistence.rst

 Model persistence
 =================

-After training a scikit-learn model, it is desirable to have a way to persist the model for future use without having to retrain.
-The following sections give you some hints on how to persist a scikit-learn model.
+After training a jax-learn model, it is desirable to have a way to persist the model for future use without having to retrain.
+The following sections give you some hints on how to persist a jax-learn model.

 Python specific serialization
 -----------------------------

-It is possible to save a model in scikit-learn by using Python's built-in persistence model, namely `pickle
+It is possible to save a model in jax-learn by using Python's built-in persistence model, namely `pickle
 <https://docs.python.org/3/library/pickle.html>`_::

-  >>> from sklearn import svm
+  >>> from xlearn import svm
-  >>> from sklearn import datasets
+  >>> from xlearn import datasets
   >>> clf = svm.SVC()
   >>> X, y= datasets.load_iris(return_X_y=True)
   >>> clf.fit(X, y)